pmahnke/stmgrts/_posts/2005/2005-08-15-alisa_taverns_a.md

 -- from Trevor Whittall

-If you want to make representations on this subject, then write to <licensing@richmond.gov.uk>.
+If you want to make representations on this subject, then write to [licensing@richmond.gov.uk](mailto:licensing@richmond.gov.uk).
 Also, Trevor Whittall ([trevor.whittall@kcl.ac.uk](mailto:trevor.whittall@kcl.ac.uk)) is prepared to help residents with any issues.